 Clothing for the POWs came from the Japanese.
 Many wore Japanese Army uniforms and getas which were traditional Japanese footwear.
 While working the POWs wore straw shoes, hats, and raincoats for inclement weather.
 If the POW still had his GI shoes, the Japanese provided leather for repairs.

 Collective punishment was a common occurrence in the camp and involved stealing rice or beans.
 When one POW broke a camp rule, all the POWs were punished.
-On one occasion, for 7 days, the POWs were denied coal, in the middle of winter, because someone had broken a rule.
-15 POWs were accused of stealing rice from sacks that they were unloading from a ship.
+The POWs worked at the docks loading and unloading ships.
+Fifteen POWs were accused of stealing rice from sacks that they were unloading from a ship.
 Once they returned to the camp, they were forced to kneel for from 1½ to 5 hours to get them to confess.
 Six of the fifteen men confessed and the others were fed and sent to their barracks.

 When the POWs passed out, they were either thrown into a large tub of water, with their hands and feet bound, or they had water poured on them until they revived.
 They once again had to stand at attention as the beating continued for a total of 3 hours.
 One POW counted that he received 150 blows to his face and 20 on his buttocks.

-The Japanese denied the POWs food, clothing, shoes, and other items sent to the camp by the Red Cross.
-Instead of giving these things to the POWs, the Japanese pilfered the items for their own use.
+In the camp, the Japanese did not give out the Red Cross packages to the POWs.
+Instead, they raided the packages and took the canned meats, fruit, soup, chocolate, and cigarettes from the packages for themselves.
+The POWs also were beaten for the slightest reason when they broke a camp rule.
+They also denied the POWs food, clothing, shoes, and other items sent to the camp by the Red Cross.
+Instead of giving these things to the POWs, the Japanese pilfered the items for their use.
 The guards were seen wearing shoes sent by the Red Cross for the POWs.

 On September 5, 1945, the Swiss Red Cross entered the camp.
 The POWs made contact with American troops and were taken by train to the docks where they boarded the U.S.S.
 Rescue for exams.
 The official date of liberation was September 9, 1945.
 They were returned to the Philippine Islands for medical treatment.
 He remained there until late September

 After Vendel was liberated he was returned to the Philippines for medical treatment.
 He was returned to the United States on the U.S.S.
-Joseph T. Dyckman, arriving, at San Francisco, on October 16, 1945.
+Joseph T. Dyckman, arriving, in San Francisco, on October 16, 1945.
 He was sent to Letterman General Hospital for further medical treatment.
 It was at this time that he learned that his father had died on August 8, 1945.
 Vendel returned home on November 4, 1945, but because of health reasons, he was not discharged until March 3, 1947.

 Vendel, on January 14, 1946, married Nona Dee Watson.
 The couple had one child, but the marriage was short and a divorce was granted on October 31, 1947, He married Violet S. Ogenich on July 31, 1954, in Chicago, Illinois.
 The couple resided in Lansing, Illinois, and became the parents of one daughter and two sons.
 He supported his family by working as a carpenter.
 Violet passed away on July 22, 1981, and after her death, Vendel moved to Prattsville, Arkansas.
 According to his death certificate, Vendel Trinka committed suicide on September 10, 2000, and his remains were cremated.